 - Creating Support

 *Francis Sumner was born on this date in1895.
 He was a Black educator and psychologist.

 During the spring of 1915, Sumner had been accepted to Clark's undergraduate program for the fall semester.
-While attending Clark, he continued reading many different books and he hoped to become a writer.
+While attending Clark, he continued reading many different books and hoped to become a writer.
 In June 1916, Sumner received his second Bachelor's Degree in English.
 His relationship with G. Stanley Hall steadily grew into one of mutual respect.
 Sumner's admiration for Hall led him seriously to consider psychology as a graduate major.

-On June 14, 1920 Francis Cecil Sumner became the first Black to receive a Ph.D. degree in psychology.
+On June 14, 1920, Francis Cecil Sumner became the first Black to receive a Ph.D. degree in psychology.
 Sumner's first teaching job was at Wilberforce University as a professor of philosophy and psychology in the fall of 1920.
 In the summer of 1921, he also taught at Southern University in Louisiana.
 In 1921, Sumner accepted a position at West Virginia Collegiate Institute.
-Sumner was married twice, his first wife was Francees H. Hughston in 1922 and his second wife was Nettie M. Broker in 1946; Sumner had no children from his two marriages.
+Sumner was married twice; his first wife was Frances H. Hughston in 1922, and his second wife was Nettie M. Broker in 1946; Sumner had no children from his two marriages.
 After seven years of being on the staff and writing many controversial articles involving the criticisms of colleges and universities and their treatment of African Americans and endorsing views of W.E.B.
 Dubois and Booker T. Washington, Sumner resigned on August 31, 1928.

 Sumner left West Virginia and went on to Howard University and became the acting chairman of the psychology department.
 On January 12, 1954, Dr. Francis Cecil Sumner died of a heart attack outside his home in Washington, D.C.